 - a.
-Choose a projected optimum asphalt content as described in Estimate Projected Optimum Asphalt Content. - b.
+Choose a projected optimum asphalt binder content as described in Estimate Projected Optimum Asphalt Binder Content. - b.
 Mix and condition the specimens in accordance with the provisions of Preparation of Mixtures and Mixture Conditioning. - c.
 Determine the maximum specific gravity in accordance with WAQTC FOP for AASHTO T 209 on the prepared specimens at the projected optimum asphalt content. - d.
-If the projected optimum asphalt content differs from the final optimum asphalt content, determined below in Determination of Optimum Asphalt Content, Selection of Final Optimum Asphalt Content, by 1 percent or more, prepare and determine a new maximum specific gravity at the final optimum asphalt content and recalculate the maximum specific gravities at the other asphalt contents, the voids total mix and the optimum asphalt content.
+If the projected optimum asphalt binder content differs from the final optimum asphalt content, determined below in Determination of Optimum Asphalt Binder Content, Selection of Final Optimum Asphalt Binder Content, by 1 percent or more, prepare and determine a new maximum specific gravity at the final optimum asphalt binder content and recalculate the maximum specific gravities at the other asphalt Binder contents, the voids total mix and the optimum asphalt binder content.

 - 1. Calculate the bulk specific gravity of each compacted specimen in accordance with WAQTC FOP for AASHTO T 166/T 275.
-Average the bulk specific gravities (Gmb) of all compacted specimens for each asphalt cement content. - Record the result to the nearest 0.001. - 2.
-Calculate the unit weight for each asphalt content by:
+Average the bulk specific gravities (Gmb) of all compacted specimens for each asphalt binder content. - Record the result to the nearest 0.001. - 2.
+Calculate the unit weight for each asphalt binder content by:

-$$W_N = -G{mbN} \ x \ 997.1 \ kg/m^3 \ (62.245 \ lb/ft^3)$$ where:
+$$W_N = G{mbN} \times 997.1 \text{ kg/m}^3 (62.245 \text{ lb/ft}^3)$$